racket/rhombus/enforestation/0000-enforestation.md

 shrubbery expansion.
 In principle, the variant could be minimal, corresponding to the core forms that all Racket modules expand into, but some larger variant (including keyword arguments, for example) is likely a better choice of interoperability with Racket modules.
-Finally, the enforestation and expansion process here are defined in terms of the S-expression form of parsed shrubbery notation (really, syntax-object form, so it can include scopes to determine a mapping for identifiers and operators).
-Even so, a gap remains between shrubbery notation and Racket's macro expander, because shrubbery notation is intended to be used with less grouping than is normally present in S-expressions.
+The enforestation and expansion process here are defined in terms of the S-expression form of parsed shrubbery notation (really, syntax-object form, so it can include scopes to determine a mapping for identifiers and operators).
+The `<>` and `->` examples above use operator- and macro-definition forms in terms of shrubbery notation, but this proposal focused on the lower-level mechanisms that allow such shrubbery-native forms to be implemented.

-This proposal does not go as far as specifying a language with specific definition forms, expression forms, and so on.
-The proposal only specifies an extensible traversal of shrubberies to turn them into Racket terms.
-In particular, this proposal addresses the problem of parsing a mixture of operators and other terms within a group, allowing the definition of infix and prefix operators for expression and binding positions.
+Since shrubbery notation is intended to be used with less grouping than is normally present in S-expressions, a key goal of this proposal is to specify an extensible traversal of shrubberies to turn them into Racket terms.
+In particular, the proposal addresses the problem of parsing a mixture of operators and other terms within a shrubbery group, allowing the definition of infix, prefix, and postfix operators for expressions, bindings, and other contexts.
 The handling of operators is directly based on Honu, but with several refinements—including a framework for relative and non-transitive operator precedence that is more like Fortress than Honu.

 Although this proposal does not specify definition forms, we assume some way of mapping an identifier or operator to a compile-time